Morojenk0/landing-for-practice-tailwind/README.md

-# Webpack
+# tailwindcss

-Default bundle for building project with tailwind/react
+Landing for first practice with tailwindcss framework